airtrik/python/README.md

 ### Prerequisites

-Before proceeding further you have following software installed in your system or developement system.
+Before proceeding further you have the following software installed in your system or development system.

     python (Version > 3.5)
     pip (any recent version)

 ### Installing

-Installing airtrik python library is straight foreward, just install it with pip.
+Installing airtrik python library is straight forward, just install it with pip.
 Although it will work pretty well with your system python.
 We recommend using the virtual environment for your project

 ```